-Ready for adventure?
-With a focus on education, culture, service and leadership, earn high school credit while enjoying the best of Hawaii’s outdoors.
+Ready for travel and adventure?
+At a summer camp with a focus on education, culture, service and leadership, teens earn high school credit while enjoying the best of Hawaii’s outdoors.
 Read More!

-We consider our program to be a success when we:
+We consider our summer program to be a success when we:

 - Foster a love of the outdoors which encourages environmental stewardship in future leaders.